Comparison

 Migrating from LogRocket

-code keeps working.
-Dual-record for a week so you can
+AGENTRY_DSN bearer auth.
+Dual-record for a week so you

-These recipes cover the LogRocket use cases most frontend teams care about:
+These playbooks cover the LogRocket use cases most frontend teams care about:

 -